Best Aspect Ratio For Gaming – Which Should I Choose?

 Related:

-Of course, other aspect ratios exist, but they are not ordinary when it comes to gaming monitors.
+Of course, other aspect ratios exist, but they are not common when it comes to gaming monitors.
 For example, there are 4:3, 5:4, 16:10, 18:9, 32:9, and others.
 Yet, monitors tend to stick to the two above standards in the vast majority of cases.

 Advantages of a Larger Aspect Ratio